new

 series 8000

 Designed primarily for Group B roads.
 The whole of the body of the lamp is cast aluminium.
 It is arranged as a unit with a Wrought Iron Swanneck and Controller Base, the control equipment being housed in a lifting sheet-iron cover.
 THe Lamp is fitted with curved mirror glass reflectors.
 A three-way version for Group "B" lighting at junctions was introduced in 1938.
 Two of the swan neck options are the 'B' type and 'D' type.
 Tests have proved that the efficiency of the "8000" Lamp referred to the total lantern lumen output per c. ft. of gas consumed, is considerably greater than that of any other low pressure gas unit of normal design at present available.
 This high burner efficiency is obtained with silk mantles or normal impregnation.
 Low in maintenance costs and designed to give a long and satisfactory service.
 Redesigned after the war.
 With various lengths of swan-necks available ('D', 'E' and 'F') then can be adapted to existing columns.
+(In 1948, only 'D' was mentioned for conversion.
+The 'D' type with the familiar swan-neck mounting represents by far the most effective and economical way of converting existing short post gas lighting installations to meet modern requirements).

 In 1946, the 8000 lamp is shown with two distinct forms of mounting.
 In one case it constitutes the ideal conversion unit for bringing old gas installations up to date at the lowest possible cost.
 With the new Sugg C.U. concrete bracket ('G') and column it provides a completely modern lighting unit, suitable for new housing schemes.
 The clean outline of this design will appeal to all as a great improvement in appearance.
 The high efficiency of the lighting unit is already well known, and some detail improvements recently made have reduced maintenance costs still further.
 Also, the burners were given a "streamlined interior" which gave 240 lumens per cubic foot of gas per hour (as compared to 220/230).